 Coping with physical side effects

-Common physical side effects from each treatment option for HCC are listed in the Types of Treatment section.
+Common physical side effects from each treatment option for hepatocellular carcinoma (HCC) are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.